ethankennerly/effective-altruism-simulation/README.md

 ## Win Condition

+Family Satisfaction: 0% to 100%.
+- 0% represents income below the bottom 1% of the world ($100/year/person).
+- 100% represents income above the top 1% of the world ($102,400/year/person).
+- This is a logarithmic scale.
+Each 10% represents income doubling.

 A marker summarizes the score in a range from absolute poverty to absolute wealth.

 Doubling of purchasing-power-parity income from a benchmark near the poorest one percent.
 As a benchmark of the poorest annual income, $100 USD PPP in 2013 is benchmarked at 0.
 So an income of $200 doubles 1 time, $400 doubles 2 times.
 The average of those two humans would be 1.5.
 This attempts to incentivize investments in both the poor and rich, with a heavy emphasis on investing in the poor.